sslivkoff/toolsql/README.md

 ## Features
 - define schemas, queries, and migrations using JSON
-- compatible with postgres and sqlite
+- compatible with postgresql and sqlite
 - uses sqlalchemy under the hood

 ## Contents